msouppe/CMPE257_Mobile_Networks/paper/paper.md

     sensible to.
  5. _Capture relevant information for post-mortem analysis_.
 When an
-    experiment fails, the first question we ask ourselves is: "what changed between my re-execution and the previous successful reproduction of results?".
-In order to answer this question, we should attempt, on a best-effort basis, to collect as much information as possible that could be relevant to this type of irreproducibility analysis.
+    experiment fails, the first question we ask ourselves is: "what has changed, between my re-execution and the previous successful reproduction of results?".
+In order to make it easier for others to answer this question, we should attempt, on a best-effort basis, to collect as much contextual information as possible so that it can be leveraged by others (or ourselves) to apply this type of root cause analysis.

 # Conclusion {#sec:conclusion}